You are listening to the Sean Hannity Radio Show Podcast.

 And, you know, there's still a lot of work to do.

-I was very happy with the president's announcement today with Secretary of Education Secretary of Education DeVos now pushing education back to the States and the first step towards eliminating common core.
+I was very happy with the president's announcement today with Secretary of Education DeVos now pushing education back to the states and the first step towards eliminating Common Core.

-I mean, in many ways, I think you can actually argue, I don't think you can have a better hundred days of your Donald Trump, even with all the hatred, the antipathy, the absolute unhingement.
+I mean, in many ways, I think you can actually argue I don't think you can have a better 100 days of Donald Trump, even with all the hatred, the antipathy, the absolute unhingement.

 That's a pretty good timeline for me.